adaamko/wikt2def/README.md

 To reproduce the result of the original SherLIiC paper, please go to: https://github.com/mnschmit/SherLIiC.
 We also provide precomputed results in the results directory.

 </div>

+***Please note that as of now the code doesn't contain caching of the ud parses which may result in longer running time.
+We plan on optimizing it for further development.***